marle3003/mokapi/docs/guides/get-started/running.md

 Mokapi provides a dashboard where you can see your mocked Petstore API and analyze your HTTP request.
 Open `http://localhost:8080` from your browser.

-After navigating to the Petstore API, you can see all mocked endpoints including your logged request.
+After navigating to the Petstore REST API, you can see all mocked endpoints including your logged request.

 <img src="/petstore-rest-api-endpoints.jpg" width="700" alt="Dashboard shows all mocked Petstore's endpoints including logged requests." title="" />